Canon S120 vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the S120 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the S120 from Canon.
+Both the S120 and the HX400V have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon S120 and the Sony HX400V?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.